-Each week you will likely be asked to hand in your answers to a short tutorial problem set.
-Some of the tutorial set may be given to you during the class and gathered from you during the same class.
-Your effort at these problem sets will form part of my own appraisal of how well you and the class are doing.
+Each week we will go over a short tutorial problem set.
+Some of the tutorial set may be given to you during the class and worked on during the same class.
+Others may be done in class one week after being released.
 These tutorials are not compulsory, will not be marked and do not form any part of the final class mark.
-However, they will be used to gauge your class participation and may be used when forming any judgement on possible bonus marks (see below).
-You are strongly encouraged to attempt these tutorials -if you do not you will likely struggle in this class.
-Solutions to tutorials will be discussed in class but no soft or hard copies of the solutions will be made available (this is to encourage your participation).
+You are strongly encouraged to attempt these tutorials - if you do not you will likely struggle in this class.

+Assessment (details)